 31. Enjoy a Day Out at Clearwater Beach

-Clearwater Beach is known for having a laid-back atmosphere, with calm dazzling turquoise blue water and stretches of soft white sand which draws tourists in all year round.
+Clearwater Beach is known for having a laid-back atmosphere, with calm dazzling turquoise blue water and stretches of soft white sand, drawing tourists in all year round.

 Some of the most popular activities to do in Clearwater include jet-skiing, parasailing, and stand-up paddleboarding.
 There’s also a nearby promenade known as Pier 60 that’s lined with restaurants, cafes, and craft vendors.